-The composition of the Supervisory Board and nominations in the event of vacancies reflect the cooperative shareholder structure and employee participation through Achmea's COR.
-The size of the Supervisory Board has been set, in consultation with the shareholders, at a maximum of ten members and the nominations of the major shareholders have also been geared to this number.
+The composition of the Supervisory Board and nominations in the event of vacancies reflect the cooperative shareholder structure and employee participation through Achmea's Central Works Council.
+The size of the Supervisory Board was set at a maximum of 10 members on the proposal of the holder of the A share; the nominations of the major shareholders were also aligned to that number.
 Vereniging Achmea is authorised to nominate candidates for four seats on the Supervisory Board.
-As the indirect holder of the A-share, Vereniging Achmea also has the right to appoint the chairman from among the members of the Supervisory Board.
+As the indirect holder of the A share, Vereniging Achmea also has the right to appoint the chair from among the members of the Supervisory Board.
 Coöperatieve Rabobank U.A. can put forward a candidate for a single seat.
-Gothaer Allgemeine Versicherung AG, Gothaer Finanz Holding AG and Schweizerische Mobiliar Holding AG have the right to jointly nominate one candidate.
-The COR appointed three members of the Supervisory Board effective 31 December 2021.
-This arrangement is in keeping with the legal framework of the COR's right of recommendation.

-In principle, every member of the Supervisory Board attends a meeting of the COR at least once a year.
+Gothaer Allgemeine Versicherung AG, Gothaer Finanzholding AG and Schweizerische Mobiliar Versicherungsgesellschaft A.G. have the right to jointly nominate one candidate The Central Works Council will appoint three members of the Supervisory Board.
+This arrangement is in keeping with the legal framework of the Central Works Council's right of recommendation.
+In principle, every member of the Supervisory Board attends a meeting of the Central Works Council at least once a year.
 The General Meeting appoints and reappoints members of the Supervisory Board on the formal recommendation of the Supervisory Board.
-All the proposed changes to the composition of the Supervisory Board are discussed with the COR.

-As of 31 December 2021, the Supervisory Board had eight members.
-In filling these positions, the company's objective is to maintain a balanced mix of skills in the Supervisory Board while at the same time ensuring that the newly appointed member also has the required knowledge and experience laid down in the profile.
-Members of the Supervisory Board are selected and appointed based on a profile of the required professional background, education, (international) experience, skills, diversity and independence.
-The current composition of the Supervisory Board is such that the members can perform their duties properly because of the appropriate mix of experience and expertise.
-As of 31 December 2021, the Supervisory Board was comprised of five male and three female members.
+All the proposed changes to the composition of the Supervisory Board are discussed with the Central Works Council.
+As of 31 December 2023, the Supervisory Board had eight members: five men and three women.
+In filling a vacancy, the aim is to maintain a balanced mix of skills in the Supervisory Board while at the same time ensuring that the newly appointed Supervisory Board member also has the required knowledge and experience laid down in the profile.
+Members of the Supervisory Board are selected and appointed based on a profile of the required professional background, education, local and international experience, skills, diversity and independence.
+The current composition of the Supervisory Board is such that the mix of experience and expertise present allows the members to fulfil their obligations.
 In addition to diversity in terms of knowledge, expertise and age, there is also gender diversity.
-Achmea's Supervisory Board therefore meets the legal target regarding gender diversity.
-The Supervisory Board also focuses attention on cultural diversity.

-All members of the Supervisory Board are in compliance with the Management and Supervision (Public and Private Companies) Act in terms of the number of supervisory board memberships that they hold.
+Achmea therefore meets the legal target for male/female diversity in the Supervisory Board.
+All members of the Supervisory Board are in compliance with the Management and Supervision of Legal Entities Act in terms of the number of supervisory board memberships that they hold.
+The overview below reflects the composition of the Supervisory Board as at the date of this Base Prospectus, including relevant other positions of each member (at board level excluding (sub-)committees).

-J. van den Berg (chairperson)
+J. van den Berg ٠ Member of the supervisory board Achmea Zorgverzekeringen N.V. (chairperson) and its subsidiaries

-- Member of the Supervisory Board Achmea Zorgverzekeringen N.V. and its subsidiaries - Chairperson of the Supervisory Board Achmea Pensioen- en Levensverzekeringen N.V. - Chairperson of the Supervisory Board Achmea Schadeverzekeringen N.V. - Chairperson of the Nomination Committee and member of the Remuneration Committee Achmea B.V. - Member of the Supervisory Board MyTomorrows - Member of the Supervisory Board HealthTech Global - Member of the Board Oranjefonds - Senior Advisor Ministry of Healthcare (MOH), Singapore
+- Chairperson of the supervisory board Achmea Pensioen- en • Levensverzekeringen N.V. - Chairperson of the supervisory board Achmea Schadeverzekeringen N.V. - Chairperson of the supervisory board MyTomorrows

+- Member of the board Oranjefonds

+- Advisor ministry of healthcare (MOH), Singapore

+- Member of the board Diabetesfonds

-W.H. de Weijer (vicechairperson)
+W.H. de Weijer (vicechairperson) • Chairperson of the supervisory board Achmea Zorgverzekeringen N.V. and its subsidiaries

-- Chairperson of the Supervisory Board Achmea Zorgverzekeringen N.V. and its subsidiaries - Member of the Supervisory Board Achmea Schadeverzekeringen N.V. - Member of the Supervisory Board Achmea Pensioen- en Levensverzekeringen N.V. - Member of the Nomination Committee Achmea B.V. - Member of the Board Vereniging Achmea

-- Chairperson of the Supervisory Board Wielco B.V. - Member of the Supervisory Board ADG - Chairperson of the Supervisory Board Het Gastenhuis B.V. - Member of the Board Stichting Kinderopvang Noord-Holland - Director / Owner W. de Weijer, board advice - Advisor NPM-Capital
+- Vice Chairperson of the supervisory board Achmea Schadeverzekeringen N.V. - Vice Chairperson of the supervisory board Achmea Pensioen- en Levensverzekeringen N.V. - Member of the board Vereniging Achmea - Member of the board Stichting Continuiteit Achmea - Member of the supervisory board ADG Dienstengroep B.V. - Director / Owner W. de Weijer, board advice